-Officials from the Department of Health and Senior Services (DHSS) state the proposed legislation requires the DHSS to establish an administration and processing fee, exclusive of any application or licence fee established under article XIV of the Missouri Constitution, if the funds in the Missouri Veterans' Health and Care Fund are insufficient to provide for the administration of the program.
+Officials from the DHSS state the proposed legislation allows DHSS to establish an administration and processing fee, exclusive of any application or licence fee established under article XIV of the Missouri Constitution, if the funds in the Missouri Veterans' Health and Care Fund are insufficient to provide for the administration of the program.
 It is unknown whether the DHSS will need to establish an administration and processing fee to sustain the Medical Marijuana Program.
 DHSS will only assess fees if they are needed to cover costs incurred by the program.
 The amount of uncovered costs and resulting fees are both unknown and assumed to be equal, so the impact on the Missouri Veterans' Health and Care Fund is zero.